 Here we take $\beta$ to be universal, i.e. it does not depend on the nature of the objects but only of their environment.
-The case of non-universal couplings proportional to the inverse compactness of the objects is highly relevant to the screened phase of modified gravity models \cite{Benisty:2022lox} This is left for future work.
+The case of non-universal couplings proportional to the inverse compactness of the objects is highly relevant to the screened phase of modified gravity models \cite{Benisty:2022lox}.
+One of the main effects of taking non-universal couplings for different objects would be the dipolar power loss for binary system which would not vanish and would affect the time evolution of binary pulsars.
+This would of course affect the parameter space of the models.
+This is left for future work.

 In the following, we will be interested in precession effects for bound orbits, e.g. binary systems.
 The metric and the scalar field will be treated in perturbation theory where several parameters govern the corresponding expansions.
 First of all, we will expand in the conformal coupling $\beta^2$ which is considered to be small.
 We will also consider the Post-Newtonian expansion (PN) in the small velocities $v^2 \simeq GM/r$ for bound orbits where $v$ is a typical speed, $M$ a typical mass and $r$ the size of the orbit.
 The disformal interactions will also be taken perturbatively in a ladder expansion \cite{Brax:2018bow}.
 This expansion is valid when the ladder parameter